BOL International Management

 Admin & Finance Assistant

-Allison joined EMW in 2012 as the Monitoring and Evaluation Manager for Breath of Life's South Asia programs.
+Allison joined EMW in 2012 as the Monitoring and Evaluation Manager for Breath of Life's South Asia programs and became Program Director in April 2013.
 She brings with her several years of experience working on maternal and child health projects and a passion for development work.
 After starting her career at the U.S. Agency for International Development (USAID), where she worked on service delivery programs in South Asia and Africa, Allison went on to receive a Master's in Public Health from the University of North Carolina at Chapel Hill.
 Allison gained extensive monitoring and evaluation experience through her work with Measure DHS, the Carolina Population Center and, most recently, the International Center for Research on Women's (ICRW) Asia Regional Office.
 Throughout, Allison has had a keen interest in South Asia; she began studying Hindi in graduate school and continues to take lessons in New Delhi, where she now lives.
 In addition to her public health expertise, Allison is an International Board Certified Lactation Consultant (IBCLC).

 Kees van den Berk